jpanaitoh/Grow-With-Google-Udacity-Android-Developer-Nanodegree-Build-It-Bigger/README.md

 # Build it Bigger

 When complete, this will be my submission for the fifth project in the "Grow With Google" scholarship Udacity/Google Android Developer Nanodegree program.
+The jokes in the app are all in-jokes or otherwise relevant to our program. :-)
 #GoogleUdacityScholars #GrowWithGoogle #MadeWithUdacity

-##Screenshot
+## Screenshot

 ![MainActivity](https://github.com/tachyonlabs/Grow-With-Google-Udacity-Android-Developer-Nanodegree-Build-It-Bigger/blob/master/MainActivity.png "MainActivity")